Diabetes in Pregnancy

 This isn't making insulin that is lackluster, but actually not making enough insulin at all.
 When there isn't enough insulin tobring sugar from the blood stream (your blood stream is what you eat) into the tissue, it builds up in the blood stream, gunking up the works.
 This leads to damage of the blood supply to one's organs, resulting in kidney damage, eye damage, etc.

-Women who are diabetic when they conceive are at twice the risk for abnormal fetuses, even when their blood sugars are well controlled.
+Women who are diabetic when they conceive are at twice the risk for abnormal fetuses, even when their blood sugars are well controlled with a high tech continuous blood glucose monitor.
 (But even with this doubled risk, the chances of having a baby with congenital abnormalities is only 4 -5 out of a hundred.)

 So a normal HbA1c in the first trimester will be a very reassuring test for a pregnant diabetic patient.
 And the risk of congenital abnormalities and miscarriage is directly related to how abnormally high the HbA1c is.
 This makes it, besides the serum glucose measurement, the most important prenatal (and preconception!) test in diabetic pregnancy.